-7 CORRECT INVOICEMASS
+7 CORRECT INVOICE MASS

-- 7.1 The correct mass of the lot shall be take into be equal to the mass determined by adding 18 percent to its oven-dry mass. - 7.2 The oven-dry mass of each lot shall be calculated from its net mass, and the moisture content of the lot, the later being determined by the method prescribed in Annex D.
+- 7.1 The correct mass of the lot shall be taken to be equal to the mass determined by adding 18 percent to its ovendry mass. - 7.2 The oven-dry mass of each lot shall be calculated from its net mass and the moisture content of the lot; the latter being determined by the method prescribed in Annex D.